 This stuff is clearly not for the casual chilli eater…this is for those with a constitution of steel and a passion for watering eyes and running noses.
 In other words: me.

 A chilli sauce called ‘Bad Boy’ informs you that it’ll heat you up, whilst ‘The Beast’ chilli sauce is potent from across the room, and will almost certainly separate the experienced from the, quite frankly, weak.
-These people are commonly, in my household, known as ‘Husband”.
+These people are known in my household as ‘Husband”.
 I very much like to think of myself as someone who could handle The Beast, so to speak.

 As well as sauces, the shop does a range of chilli jams, ketchup, mustard, a range of pickles and chutneys (including a fabulous beetroot pickle).
 Basically, if you can put chilli in it; they make it.

 While I was in the shop, I was standing behind a Scottish tourist.
 She’d just tried a tiny amount of something that should, evidently, have come with a warning, as she was unable to speak afterwards.
 In the end, she just nodded her head and went outside.
 Presumably, to drink large volumes of water from the Irish Sea.
 Rather helpfully, this is located just a street away.

 As I was leaving, I bumped into one of the owners.
-He was coming back from town with a tray of chilli chocolate.
+He was coming back from Beaumaris town with a tray of chilli chocolate.
 It looked amazing, but I thought it rude to mug him in the street, so I left him be.

 If you love all things hot and spicy, this little treasure is well worth a trip across the bridge for.